-The Radiologic Technology program will require accepted students to submit a pre-application to ARRT if the student has answered YES to any of the above questions prior to the 1st Fall semester in program, with deadlines of August 1st, or forfeit their acceptance into the program.
+The Radiologic Technology program will require accepted students to submit a pre-application to ARRT if the student has answered YES to any of the above questions prior to or by the end of 1st Fall semester in program.

-The pertinent documents will need to be submitted to the program to be kept in student files and also submitted to the ARRT with the certification application for Radiography in the spring semester before graduation or as soon as possible, if the incident occurs while in the program, to avoid delays of student being able to take the national certification upon completion of the Radiologic Technology program.
+The pertinent documents will need to be submitted to the program to be kept in student files and also submitted to the ARRT with the certification application for Radiography in the spring semester before graduation, to avoid delays of student being able to take the national certification upon completion of the Radiologic Technology program.